Alex-Costea/Wiles/index.md

 - Opt-out named arguments as mandatory in function calls
 - Newline as statement terminators, but no significant indentation
 - Type inference in many cases
-- First class types and type definitions at compile-time
+- Type definitions at compile-time
 - Generics

 The informal specifications can be found [here](specifications.md).